 Research Enquiry Service

-Digitised Tasmanian convict records are held at the Tasmanian Archive and Heritage Office and can be sourced from the LINC Tasmania website.
+Digitised Tasmanian convict records are held at the Tasmanian Archives and can be sourced from the Libraries Tasmania website.
 We can help you to source digitised material, including conduct/police records, indents (which may provide details of relatives), physical descriptions, appropriation lists and applications for permission to marry.

-We can also check a variety of indexes, including our own, for reference to a person and conduct a name search to find out if that person arrived in Tasmania as a convict.
-While we ‘re not able to conduct in-depth genealogical searches, we can give you some advice on general genealogical research.
+We can also check a variety of indexes, including our own, for reference to a person and conduct a name search to find out if that person arrived in Van Diemen’s Land as a convict.
+While we are not able to conduct in-depth genealogical searches, we can give you some advice on general genealogical research.

 We also provide typed transcriptions of conduct records, indents or description lists, to help you decipher the abbreviations these documents often contain.

-Please download and complete our Enquiry Form and return it to our Resource Centre firstname.lastname@example.org.
+Please download and complete our Enquiry Form and return it to our Resource Centre at firstname.lastname@example.org.

-Most basic searches take between one and two hours to complete and are finalised within four to six weeks of your request.
+Most basic searches take between one and two hours to complete and are finalised within four to six weeks of your request – or less.

 $45 minimum fee (includes up to one hour search/transcription time)